How to Create a Perfect Business Dashboard With Scoro

 Let’s assume for a moment that you’re still new to KPI dashboards and aren’t quite sure what data to add to your dashboard.

-As mentioned before, you can add three types of visualizations to your Scoroboard: metrics, widgets and graphs.
+As mentioned before, you can add three types of visualisations to your Scoroboard: metrics, widgets and graphs.

 Metrics signify business KPIs, such as sales conversions, budget deficit, monthly new client, etc.